facebookresearch/aepsych/docs/db_overview.md

 title: Database Overview
 ---

-The database is an important component in an AEPsych project.
+The database is an essential component in an AEPsych project.
 It stores experiment metadata and also includes each message passed between the client and server, allowing previous experiments to be replayed trial-by-trial.
 The database is built using [SQL Alchemy](https://www.sqlalchemy.org/).
 The entire structure of the AEPsych Database implementation can be seen below in the following diagram:

 ![DB Diagram](assets/db_diagram.png)